Integrated Truss Structure: Solar arrays

 Over time, the photovoltaic cells on the wings have degraded gradually, having been designed for a 15-year service life.
 This is especially noticeable with the first arrays to launch, with the P6 and P4 Trusses in 2000 and 2006.
-To augment the P6 truss' wings, in June 2021, NASA launched two scaled-up versions of the Roll Out Solar Array aboard the SpaceX Dragon 2 mission SpaceX CRS-22, and is set to launch four more on SpaceX CRS-25, and SpaceX CRS-26.
+To augment the P6 truss' wings, in June 2021 and November 2022, NASA launched four of a scaled-up version of the Roll Out Solar Array, in two pairs, aboard the SpaceX Dragon 2 missions SpaceX CRS-22, -26 and -28.
 These arrays are more lightweight and generate more energy than the existing arrays.
 They are intended to be deployed along the central part of the wings up to two thirds of their length.
 Work to install support brackets for the new arrays on the P6 truss mast cans was initiated by the members of Expedition 64.
 Work to install and deploy the first two arrays themselves on the P6 brackets was successfully conducted over three spacewalks by Shane Kimbrough and Thomas Pesquet of Expedition 65.
+In November and December 2022, astronauts Francisco Rubio and Josh A. Cassada of Expedition 68 installed the second set of brackets and arrays, one each on the P4 and S4 Trusses.
+In June 2023, astronauts Stephen Bowen and Warren Hoburg of Expedition 69 installed the third set of brackets and arrays, one each on the S6 and S4 Trusses.
+A final set of arrays will be installed on the P4 and S6 trusses in 2025.